najla23/SI-polarization-switching-model-1/README.md

 ## Directory Layout

+- `Simulations/` - SMD trajectories for umbrella sampling
+- `Topology-DLPC/` - Topology files for DLPC membrane
-- `thermodynamic_integration/` - MD setup for thermodynamic integration
+- `Topology-DPPC/` - Topology files for DPPC membrane
-- `membrane_translocation/` - MD setup for pulling across three different membranes
+- `Topology-POPC/` - Topology files for POPC membrane
-- `electronic_structure/` - Electronic structure calculations of anti-cancer drug molecules
 - `plots/` - reproduction of plots presented on the article

 ## Requirements